 Hey, my name is John Gilroy, the guy on the far left.

 I work with company podcasters who struggle with getting more downloads.

 I help them increase the number of listeners while sprinkling in a little fun.

-- I traveled over 7,000 miles overland in Latin America
+- Traveled over 7,000 miles overland in Latin America

-- I lived in Brazil for one year
+- Lived in Sao Paulo, Brazil for one year

 - The Washington Post rejected my idea for a weekly column 27 times.